tornikegomareli/tca-graph/README.md

 ### A drilldown drawer with editor deep-links

 Click any node for tabs covering State (with `@Presents` / `@Shared` flags), Actions (including nested `View` / `Internal` / `Delegate` enums), Dependencies, Complexity (score breakdown plus risks), and Graph (parents and children, clickable to navigate).
-Open the file in Cursor, VS Code, or Zed via URL scheme.

 ### An architectural-budget linter

-`tca-graph check` walks the graph and emits diagnostics when reducers cross size thresholds — too many fields / actions / children, modifier-chain depth past 4, Destination enums past 8 cases — or when the graph itself violates structural rules like cycles or mutual modal presentations.
+`tca-graph check` walks the graph and emits diagnostics when reducers cross size thresholds, too many fields / actions / children, modifier-chain depth past 4, Destination enums past 8 cases — or when the graph itself violates structural rules like cycles or mutual modal presentations.
 Runs at the speed of SwiftSyntax (no compile), exits with a CI-friendly code, and outputs in formats Xcode and GitHub Actions parse.

 ## Commands